antonia-white/space-invaders/README.md

 In hindsight, if I had known about the new change to marking criteria before starting and making considerable progress with this website, I would have developed a game using an API that was compatible with Jest or alternitivley I would have created a simpler game or quiz in vanilla JavaScript so that I could meet the assessment criteria to a higher standard.

 However, having not had that foresight, I have attempted to test some JavaScript functionality by moving the code that controls modal functionality (i.e., the code that controls the display of each modal) into a new js file named "modals.js".
 This file (and of course the index.html file) is what was tested with Jest.
+This itself ran into many problems and errors, I would like to thank both Sean and Kevin at Code Institute's tutoring support for their support and attempts to problem solve my unusual problems with Jest.

 ### How to Install Jest
 In the terminal create a json file by running: